Raising Funds Amidst COVID-19 Pandemic

 Distributing Meals Remains a Top Priority

-These free lunches are not limited to the students who were already receiving free and reduced meals.
+The free food is not limited to the students who were already receiving free and reduced price lunch meals.
 “It’s grown tremendously,” says Brett.
 “Many families that weren’t in that situation before COVID-19 now find themselves out of work.”
 For these districts, any student or family in need is welcome to access the meals.

 Maine Township District 207 has already distributed more than $20,000 to families in need.
 Donations are used to purchase gift cards for businesses in the area, including Walmart, Aldi and Target.
 The district realized that household items are just as critical as groceries but aren’t as easily accessible.
 Recipients can choose where their gift card is from based on their specific needs: “For some families, this is a lifeline… Having a gift card to Target or someplace within walking distance, which is something some of our families need, has been incredible for them.”